How much to pay into your pension

 Most people’s expectations are based on their income and lifestyle before retirement, so a general rule is to aim for an income of around two thirds of what you earned at work.
 Typically, you won’t need as much in retirement because you’re less likely to face costs for things like commuting, national insurance, or a mortgage.

-The Pensions and Lifetime Savings Association (a not-for-profit organisation) publishes annual estimates for ‘retirement livings standards’ at three levels of income: ‘minimum,’ ‘moderate,’ and ‘comfortable.’
-Here are their estimates for 2023:
+The Pensions UK (a not-for-profit organisation) publishes annual estimates for ‘retirement livings standards’ at three levels of income: ‘minimum,’ ‘moderate,’ and ‘comfortable.’
+Here are their estimates for 2025:

 Minimum annual income Moderate annual income Comfortable annual income

-Visit the Pensions and Lifetime Savings Association website to learn more about retirement living standards.
+Visit the Pensions UK website to learn more about retirement living standards.

 So how much might you need to save?